The Maritime Memorates Project: Stories of the Sea

-The project seeks to collect three hundred memorates recorded primarily, but not exclusively, through the medium of Modern Irish and Scottish Gaelic.
+The project “Stories of the Sea: A Typological Study of Maritime Memorates in Modern Irish and Scottish Gaelic Folklore Tradition” seeks to collect three hundred memorates recorded primarily, but not exclusively, through the medium of Modern Irish and Scottish Gaelic.
 Where necessary, Gaelic texts will be furnished with English translations.

 The project has collected data from different sources, including printed material, material transcribed from manuscripts and audio recordings from the National Folklore Collection (UCD, Dublin) and School of Scottish Studies Archives (University of Edinburgh).